elidvenega/react-todolist/README.md

 # React Todo

-A simple todo react project feel free to use
+A simple todo react project feel free to use.

 ## Client Side